 Sure, pretty much any snow day is a good day.
 But they are definitely not all created equal.
 What we really crave are the days where you wake up to fresh snow and a deserted mountain.
 When you can breathe in that crisp, fresh, mountain air.
 When you need to put on sunscreen to block the rays reflecting from the sunny, blue sky that gently warms you despite the cold temperature.
-Those are the days in the backcountry when no one else is out, and you have the place to yourself.
+Those are the best days in the backcountry when no one else is out, and you have the place to yourself.

 The good news is that we are almost there.
-The boards are waxed, the bags are packed, and all we need now is the snow.
+My board is waxed.
+My bag is packed.
+I am ready to go.
+All we need is snow.